EPprivate/private_repo/README.md

 ### Fixing errors in the Problems tool window

-The **Problems** tool window displays all errors that were found in the file you are currently working, as well as on the project level.
+The **Problems** tool window displays all errors that were found in the file you are currently working in, as well as on the project level.
 To fix the errors, do the following:

 1. [Open](#inspecting-errors-in-the-problems-tool-window) the **Problems** tool window.